Trepan-Debuggers/remake/doc/readthedocs/debugger/entry.rst

 program is called, sometimes the differences matter.
 Also the debugger adds overhead and slows down your program.

-Another possibility then is to a function call into your Makefile to call the debugger at the spot you want to stop at.
+Another possibility then is to add a function call into your Makefile to call the debugger at the spot you want to stop at.

 Here is an Example: